-This Memorandum of Agreement (MOA) is between the U.S. Department of Homeland Security's U.S. Immigration and Customs Enforcement (ICE) and the Law Enforcement Agency, Pinal County Sheriff's Office (PCSO), pursuant to which selected PCSO personnel are authorized to perform immigration enforcement duties in specific situations under Federal authority.
+This Memorandum of Agreement (MOA) is between the U.S. Department of Homeland Security's U.S. Immigration and Customs Enforcement (ICE) and the POTTER COUNTY SHERIFF'S OFFICE, (PCSO), pursuant to which selected PCSO personnel are authorized to perform immigration enforcement duties in specific situations under Federal authority.
 As such, the training, supervision, and performance of participating PCSO personnel pursuant to the MOA, as well as the protections for U.S. citizens' and aliens' civil and constitutional rights, are to be monitored.
 Part of that monitoring will be accomplished through these complaint reporting and resolution procedures, which the parties to the MOA have agreed to follow.